 4. Fantasy Girl

-This song was written and composed by an amazing man from Pasadena named Steve Salazar.
+This song was recorded by an amazing man from Pasadena named Steve Salazar.
 He was born with a heart condition and passed away at the young age of 27.
 Before he died he recorded one incredible album of demos in the mid-70s with a band called Shorty’s Portion.
 Peanut Butter Wolf found a copy of the album and I loved it so much that he gave it to me (thanks Wolf!).
 The vinyl had a handwritten note tucked in the sleeve that was addressed to anyone who could help the band with management, a record deal, radio airplay, etc. I’d estimate there were less than 300 copies pressed.
 That’s my Dad playing pedal steel guitar and Topher Mohr shredding the guitar solo on my version.
+The songwriter is David Layne.

 5. Little Person